 Step 9: Consider revising your leasing strategy

 Once everything is in place, your organisation may need to revise their strategies for leasing going forward.
-You can read more about what Simon Fonteyn, Managing Director of LeaseInfo thinks this new global accounting standard will have on commercial leases in Australia here.
+You can read more about what Simon Fonteyn, Managing Director of LeaseInfo thinks this new global accounting standard will have on commercial leases in Australia.

 The implementation of IFRS 16 into your organisation is a challenge and should not be taken lightly.
 Significant advice, research and collation of information is required.
 The sooner you start this process, the more prepared you will be at reporting time.

-LeaseInfo’s Lease Capitaliser module of our lease management platform, My Portfolio is well equipped to help you manage and calculate the requirements of IFRS 16.
-You will find more information about the IFRS 16 Lease Capitaliser here.
+LeaseInfo’s Lease Capitaliser module of our lease management system, My Portfolio is well equipped to help you manage and calculate the requirements of IFRS 16.
+You can also find more information about the IFRS 16 Lease Capitaliser software.
 Or call us on 1300 738 245 to arrange an obligation free demo.

 Deloitte – Leases: A Guide to AASB 16